CharlieJT/Recipes/README.md

 down the page when it's clicked.

-- All cards on the website have a clickable image, title & 'view recipe' button which will navigate the user to that particular recipe page.
+- All cards on the website have a clickable image, title & 'view recipe' button which will navigate the user to that recipe page.
 Should they want a quick look at the description of the recipe, ellipses (3 vertical dots) have been put on each card as an indicator to view the description before they click to view the whole recipe.

-- Bread crumbs have been included at the top of specific pages to help easily navigate back to pages they have previously come from.
+- Breadcrumbs have been included at the top of specific pages to help easily navigate back to pages they have previously come from.

 - When a user has mistakenly inputted a wrong path in the URL, a 404 page will show with a link back to the